Have you gone past these points?

 5. Build your team.

-A team is what can break or make your dream, your business successful.
-But firstly, let's begin with finding clarity on the fact - Are you going to be an employee too or just the owner?
+A team is what can break or make your dream, & help you make your business successful.
+But firstly, let's begin with finding clarity on the fact - Are you going to be an employee or just the owner?

-The next step is to look into these little different areas of important categories.
+The next step is to look into these little different areas of essential categories.

 So topics may include the waiting area, snacks for the guests & clients & staff.
 Do we need a reception?
 Some modes of entertainment like tv, magazines, etc. Do we provide the service of car parking, smoking areas, etc.?